-MDA works with approximately 30 suppliers, procures food ingredients such as dairy raw materials from Australia, the United States, and some other countries.
-MDA acknowledges that both Australia and the United States have low overall weighted averages for vulnerability of modern slavery, being 4.3% and 15.9% respectively (Global Slavery Index, 2018).
+MDA works with approximately 20 suppliers, procures food ingredients such as dairy raw materials from Australia, the United States, and some other countries.
+MDA acknowledges that both Australia and the United States have low level of vulnerability to modern slavery, being 7% and 25% respectively (Global Slavery Index, 2023).
 Most of the procured ingredients are supplied mainly to Meiji's subsidiary in Singapore, and then exported to Japan as intermediate processed products, which are used for processed foods produced at Meiji.
 MDA's supply chains are relatively easy to understand and manage since MDA is specialized in the business of procurement, and solely purchasing and selling with our suppliers.
 This enables MDA to quickly recognize the possibility of the human rights risks in and around our supply chains and strive to mitigate them, as necessary.

-In consolidated FY2020, the Meiji Group established the Meiji Group Supplier Code of Conduct (described in 4 below) to ensure that Meiji Group companies and MDA are working with Suppliers to fulfill our social responsibility, including the prohibition of modern slavery practices.
+The Meiji Group established the Meiji Group Supplier Code of Conduct in FY2020 and revised the Code in April 2023 (described in 4 below) to ensure that Meiji Group companies and MDA are working with Suppliers to fulfill our social responsibility, including the prohibition of modern slavery practices.
 This Group Supplier Code of Conduct provides, amongst other things, that MDA suppliers are prohibited from engaging in forced or child labor practices, prohibited from engaging in discrimination or harassment of employees, and must commit to pay all employees at least the minimum wage.
-MDA conducts business with a full understanding of the content and purpose of the Code and the Meiji

-Group Procurement Policy (described in 4 below) and is committed to ensuring to the extent that it can, that MDA suppliers comply with their obligations.
+MDA conducts business with a full understanding of the content and purpose of the Code and the Meiji Group Procurement Policy (described in 4 below) and is committed to ensuring to the extent that it can, that MDA suppliers comply with their obligations.